solaris76/skribbleact/README.md

 - **Rules**: No character names, no actor names, no title mentions
 - Use creative descriptions and plot details to help others guess

+### 🎵 **Sing Mode**
+- Perfect for musical players and those who love soundtracks
+- Hum or sing the theme music without revealing the title
+- **Rules**: No lyrics allowed - just melody and rhythm
+- Use the iconic music and themes to help others guess

 ### 🎲 **Random Mode Selection**
-- **Every challenge** randomly shows either "Draw It!" 🎨, "Act It!" 🎭, or "Describe It!" 📝
+- **Every challenge** randomly shows either "Draw It!" 🎨, "Act It!" 🎭, "Describe It!" 📝, or "Sing It!" 🎵
 - **Independent of content type** - films can be "Draw It!" and TV shows can be "Act It!"
-- **33% chance** for each mode for maximum variety and surprise
+- **25% chance** for each mode for maximum variety and surprise

 ## 🎮 Game Flow

 1. **Loading Screen** → Fresh challenges loading with progress indicator
 2. **Welcome Screen** → Ready to play with challenge count
 3. **Generate Challenge** → Get random title with random mode
-4. **Mode Display** → See "Draw It!" 🎨, "Act It!" 🎭, or "Describe It!" 📝
+4. **Mode Display** → See "Draw It!" 🎨, "Act It!" 🎭, "Describe It!" 📝, or "Sing It!" 🎵
 5. **Game Timer** → 60-second countdown with visual feedback
 6. **Results** → Time's up!
 7. **Next Round** → Continue playing with new random mode